Are Kylie Jenner & Travis Scott Trying For Baby #2? They Reportedly Aren’t ‘Taking Precautions’

 As HollywoodLife.com previously reported, Kylie and Travis went through a rough patch not only during Kylie’s pregnancy, but also soon after baby Stormi arrived.
 Apparently the artist was lacking in the fatherly duties department and on top of that, Kylie didn’t feel like she could trust him.
 All that soon changed though once the two started bonding over their newborn.
 Even still though, Kylie reportedly wants to get married to Travis BEFORE they officially expand their family even more.

 “All of a sudden Travis is the love of her life again and she wants them to elope, or tie the knot in a low-key ceremony while the going’s good,” the Radar source said.
 Our own sources agree.
 “Kylie and Travis are closer than ever since the birth of their daughter and she made it clear to him that she will not have any more kids with him unless he proposes,” an insider told us EXCLUSIVELY last month.
 “She feels everything will come together when the time is right, and that means more babies too.”
+But above all, she would love for all of her kids to share the same father.
+“Kylie would love to have a big family with continuity, meaning only one baby daddy,” our insider added.